The Talents of Kaino High

 “No. We should be studying as much as we can right now.”

-“Relax, relax, we have a few hours, you two should join us for a card game.”
+“Relax, relax.
+We have a few hours to spare.
+You two should join us for a card game.”

 “Hey!
 I’ll have you know I was actually the smartest in my year all throughout junior high.”